nickprotop/LocalizationManager/docs/COMMANDS.md

   - Use `default` for the default language file (the one without a culture code)
 - `-i, --interactive` - Interactive mode (prompts for all language values)
 - `--comment <COMMENT>` - Add comment to the key
+- `--plural` - Create a plural key with multiple forms (JSON backend only)
+- `--plural-form <FORM:VALUE>` - Plural form value (can be used multiple times).
+Valid forms: zero, one, two, few, many, other
 - `--no-backup` - Skip automatic backup creation

 **Examples:**